Soma Saito Yoake wa mada / Hikari Tatsu Ame era

-Like I’ve mentioned above, I’d have loved if there wasn’t any auto-tune on it.
-Saito‘s vocals are incredibly good – there’s no shortage of good examples of that on this release, his debut single or even on this very song – that ending just shows how great his vocals are now.
-Still I understand what he/composer/producer wanted with this song so I won’t complain much about the auto-tune – especially when it isn’t excessive so I can deal well with it.
+Like I’ve mentioned above, I’d have loved it if there wasn’t any auto-tune on it.
+Saito‘s vocals are incredibly good – there’s no shortage of good examples of that on this release, his debut single, or even on this very song – that ending just shows how great his vocals are now.
+Still, I understand what he/composer/producer wanted with this song so I won’t complain much about the auto-tune – especially when it isn’t excessive so I can deal well with it.

 Saito really tried to show 3 different colors with this single and all are impressive in their own ways.
 Hikari Tatsu Ame brought to the table Saito‘s powerful, emotional performances; Yoake wa mada put everyone in a relaxed mood, showcasing his sweet vocals; SPUTNIK is an incredibly addictive 80’s dance tune that is certain to get stuck in your head.